AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/caching.md

 When modifying the caching headers at the dispatcher layer, exercise caution to not cache too widely (see the discussion in the html/text section above).
 Also, make sure that assets meant to be kept private rather than cached are not part of the LocationMatch directive filters.

-#### New default caching behavior
+#### New default caching behavior {#new-caching-behavior}

 The AEM  layer will set cache headers depending on whether the cache header has already been set and also the value of the request type.
 Of note, if no cache control header has been set, public content is cached and authenticated traffic is set to private.
 If a cache control header has been set, the cache headers will be untouched.

 | Cache control header exists? | request type  | AEM sets cache headers to                      |
 |------------------------------|---------------|------------------------------------------------|